AlexKu111/Anonymous-TheBrowser/README.md

 - Generating unique browser fingerprints to prevent tracking
 - Launching Chrome instances with spoofed browser characteristics
 - Automatically configuring browser properties to match geographic locations

+## How It Works
+1. **Tor Connection**: The application starts the Tor process and waits for initialization
+2. **IP Detection**: Retrieves the current Tor exit node IP address
+3. **Geolocation**: Determines the geographic location of the exit node
+4. **Fingerprint Generation**: Creates a unique browser fingerprint matching the exit node's location
+5. **Browser Launch**: Opens Chrome with the generated fingerprint and routes traffic through Tor
+6. **Monitoring**: Continuously monitors the browser process and Tor connection

 ## Features